contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-policy.md

 ```

-Now you will see these groups and networks are reported as network to docker-engine, with driver listed as netplugin.
+Now we will see these groups and networks are reported as networks to docker-engine, with the driver listed as netplugin.

 ```